cube-soft/cube.pdf/Applications/Pages/Documents/English/Readme.md

 There are two types of passwords for PDF files: **User password**, which allows only viewing and pre-authorized operations, and **Owner password**, which allows all operations.

-CubePDF Utility always requires **Owner password** when opening PDF files due to the feature of editing PDF files.
+CubePDF Page always requires **Owner password** when opening PDF files due to the feature of editing PDF files.
 For this reason, you cannot open a PDF file with the **User password**.
 Note that even if a PDF file can be opened without any password, **Owner password** may be set.
 If you want to edit the PDF file, please ask the creator of the PDF file for the **Owner password**.

 ### Edit a PDF file page by page

 Although CubePDF Page does not provide a way to reorder pages, extract or delete specific pages, this can be achieved indirectly by using the merge and split functions together.
-If you want to edit existing PDF files in detail, please consider using [CubePDF Utility](https://www.cube-soft.jp/cubepdfutility/).
+If you want to edit existing PDF files in detail, please consider using [CubePDF Utility](https://www.cube-soft.jp/en/cubepdfutility/).

 ## List of editing operations